hftsoi/symbolfit/docs/demo/pysr_configs.md

 ## Lower level constraints

 One can further constrain the function space at a lower level by defining a more custom loss function in Julia (use these with caution as it may slow down the fit or even break some of the PySR functionalities, see [here](https://ai.damtp.cam.ac.uk/pysr/v1.5.9/examples#_9-custom-objectives) for PySR docs).
+Also note that these constraints apply to the stage of PySR's equation search and is before the LMFIT re-optimization stage which can later correct the constrained behaviors if they were set not so compatible to the data (e.g., if all data points are positive and you added a penalty to encourage negative functions, then LMFIT can correct those by flipping the signs of multiplicative constants etc.).

 ### Monotonicity